apc-mhs/seniormap/README.md

 ### Passing the map onto future classes
 1. Find an experienced leadership member of the APC who is a student in the next graduating class who is able and willing to take over the map.
 2. Request their personal email address and transfer ownership of the Senior Map Google Cloud Project to them.
-3. Give their student email account ownership of all Senior Map Google Drive folders and files.
+3. Give their student email account ownership of all Senior Map Google Drive folders **AND** files.
+They must be made an owner of **ALL** Senior Map files individually, as this prevents the files from getting removed when your own Google account is marked for deletion.
+4. Give their student email account ownership of the [Senior Map Stats Processor](https://script.google.com/d/1e7sXhj4i-caj1n9NKWWG1OcA8QSC51SULYJdCsqF82vyFqW9ESKs58U4/edit?usp=sharing) Google Apps Script.
-4. Make sure they can access the Senior Map GitHub repository as editor.
+5. Make sure they can access the Senior Map GitHub repository as editor.

 ---